ory/sdk/clients/client/typescript-fetch/docs/GenericError.md

 // TODO: Update the object below with actual values const example = {
   "code": 404,
-  "debug": SQL field "foo" is not a bool.,
+  "debug": SQL field "foo" is not a bool,
   "details": null,
   "error": null,
   "id": null,
-  "message": The resource could not be found, "reason": User with ID 1234 does not exist., "request": d7ef54b1-ec15-46e6-bccb-524b82c035e6, "status": Not Found,
+  "message": The resource could not be found, "reason": User with ID 1234 does not exist, "request": d7ef54b1-ec15-46e6-bccb-524b82c035e6, "status": Not Found,
 } satisfies GenericError